-At New Discoveries everyone, from the children to the Board of Directors, will be offered multiple opportunities to grow as leaders through a mentoring, experiencing, sharing, and learning environment.
-The Academy will uphold the highest standard of integrity and respect that is visible and shared by staff and students at school, at home, and in their community.
+At New Discoveries Montessori Academy (NDMA) everyone, from the children to the Board of Directors, will be offered multiple opportunities to grow as leaders through a mentoring, experiencing, sharing, and learning environment.
+NDMA will uphold the highest standard of integrity and respect, so they are visible and shared by staff and students at school, at home, and in their community.
+Professional Development, workshops, JEPD, Family Discoveries Nights, Student Ambassadors, and Music and Art Showcases will create ongoing opportunities for leadership development.